 “I just don’t know enough about (insert subject or subjects) to be able to teach it right.”

-There are many subjects that I know very little about, and yet I am teaching those subjects to my kids!
+There are many subjects about which I know very little, and yet I am teaching those subjects to my kids.

-When learning becomes a family lifestyle, you can teach your kids anything!
+When learning becomes a family lifestyle, you can learn anything.

 Reason number two: